Exodia-World/exodia.world-eth/README.md

     ./truffle migrate --network rinkeby

 Before migration, ensure that the account used for deployment as seen in `truffle.js` has enough ether.
-If that is not the case, request for some at (Rinkeby Faucet)[https://faucet.rinkeby.io/].
+If that is not the case, request for some at [Rinkeby Faucet](https://faucet.rinkeby.io/).

-After a successful *public* migration, append output of the command to the beginning of `mirgrations/history.txt` file.
+After a successful *public* migration, append output of the command to the beginning of `migrations/history.txt` file.
 We can retrieve contract addresses from it later.

 **WARNING**: Do NOT use the same account for both testnet and mainnet deployments.